Hall-and-Partners/robotframework-angularjs/TESTING.rst

     python test/run_tests.py python FF --suite acceptance.keywords.angular_wait --pythonpath ../rf-ng

-Note there is currently an issue with the Selenium2Library test runner script where if you specify a specific suite the output log and report files will not be created automatically.
+Note there is currently an issue with the SeleniumLibrary test runner script where if you specify a specific suite the output log and report files will not be created automatically.
 To get those files you can type

 .. code:: bash